-Sally Cushnie B.S, Pharm.D., BCPS, CDE is an Ambulatory Care Clinical Specialist at the Lee County VA Healthcare Center.
-Dr Cushnie obtained her BS in Pharmacy from the University of Aston, Birmingham, England and the University of Florida.
+Sally Cushnie BS, PharmD, BCPS, CDE is an Ambulatory Care Clinical Pharmacy Specialist at the Lee County VA Healthcare Center.
+Dr. Cushnie obtained her BS in Pharmacy from the University of Aston, Birmingham, England and the University of Florida.
 She received her Doctor of Pharmacy from Nova Southeastern University.
-Dr Cushnie is Board Certified in Pharmacotherapy, and is a Certified Diabetes Educator.
-Her areas of practice include PharmCare (diabetes, hypertension and lipid management), Anticoagulation and Hepatitis C. She currently serves to coordinate and manage the PharmCare clinic.
+Dr. Cushnie is Board Certified in Pharmacotherapy, and is a Certified Diabetes Educator.
+Her areas of practice include PharmCare PACT (diabetes, hypertension and lipid management), and Anticoagulation.
 Areas of interest also include Smoking Cessation, and Medication Safety.
-Dr Cushnie is a Clinical Assistant Professor, Pharmacy Practice, University of Florida, Clinical Instructor of Pharmacy Practice Palm Beach Atlantic University, and also a preceptor for Nova Southeastern University and LECOM.
-Prior joining the VA, Dr Cushnie was the Clinical Specialist at a 400 bed acute care hospital.
+Dr. Cushnie is a Clinical Assistant Professor, Pharmacy Practice, University of Florida, and a preceptor for LECOM.
+Prior joining the VA, Dr. Cushnie was the Clinical Specialist at a 400 bed acute care hospital.

 Wendy S. Dean, PharmD, BCPS is a Clinical Pharmacist Specialist in Primary Care at the Fort Myers VA Outpatient Clinic.
 She received her Doctor of Pharmacy degree from Campbell University and then completed an ASHP Pharmacy Practice Residency at the VA Medical Center in Huntington, WV.
 Her areas of practice include diabetes, hypertension, lipid, anticoagulation and hepatitis C clinics.
 She has an academic appointment at the LECOM.
 Dr. Dean enjoys precepting pharmacy students.